OpenIxia/gcp-cloudlens/README.md

-# GCP-CloudLens - Deployment examples for CloudLens network visibility software on Google Cloud Platform
+# Keysight CloudLens network visibility software on Google Cloud Platform

 ## Overview

 CloudLens is a software for intent-based multi-cloud network visibility, designed to: